GeekFunkLabs/fluidpatcher/docs/concepts/ladspa.md

 # Effects (LADSPA)

-FluidSynth can natively host **LADSPA** plugins to apply audio effects such as amplification, filtering, delay, and reverb.
+FluidSynth can natively host **LADSPA** plugins to apply audio effects such as amplification, filtering, delay, and modulation.
 LADSPA plugins operate at the audio level, after MIDI events have been rendered to sound.